 Instead, most of it usually comes from sunlight.

 Vitamin D helps your body absorb calcium and other important substances that are critical to maintaining healthy bones and teeth.

-The vitamin also has anti-inflammatory properties that have been shown to likely reduce inflammation in the gums.
+The vitamin also has anti-inflammatory properties that

 But that inflammation can spiral into receding gums, bacteria buildup in the gums, bone loss, and eventually tooth loss.